Las Vegas Aviators: Las Vegas Aviators (2019–present)

-Following the conclusion of the 2018 season, Las Vegas signed a two-year PDC with the Oakland Athletics that runs through 2020.
+Following the conclusion of the 2018 season, Las Vegas signed a two-year PDC with the then Oakland Athletics that ran through 2020.
 In addition to having a new major league affiliate in 2019 and playing in a new ballpark, the team also changed its name to the Las Vegas Aviators.
 The name is in reference to aviation pioneer Howard Hughes.
 The team's new logo depicts a pilot wearing a flight helmet and utilizes their new color scheme of navy blue, orange, tangerine, gold, yellow, and gray.
 Their first home game at Las Vegas Ballpark was a 10–2 win against the Sacramento River Cats on April 9 before a sellout crowd of 11,036.
 Las Vegas secured the win with a five-run second inning in which Skye Bolt scored the winning run when he came home on a fielding error.
 Aviators pitchers Chris Bassitt and Daniel Mengden combined to strikeout 14 Sacramento batters.

 The start of the 2020 season was postponed due to the COVID-19 pandemic before ultimately being cancelled on June 30.

-In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Aviators were organized into the Triple-A West.
+With the 2021 Major League Baseball restructuring of Minor League Baseball, the Aviators were organized into the Triple-A West.
 Las Vegas ended the season in third place in the Western Division with a 62–58 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Las Vegas finished the tournament tied for 13th place with a 3–3 record.

 In 2022, the Triple-A West became known as the Pacific Coast League, the name historically used by the regional circuit prior to the 2021 reorganization.

+In 2024, ownership of the team and stadium transferred to Seaport Entertainment Group, a spin-off from Howard Hughes Holdings.

+The Aviators qualified for the 2025 postseason with a first-half title win.
+They defeated the Tacoma Rainiers, 2–0, to win the PCL championship.
+In the Triple-A National Championship Game versus the International League champion Jacksonville Jumbo Shrimp, Las Vegas was defeated, 8–7.

 Season-by-season records

 Media

 The Las Vegas Aviators are covered by Las Vegas' two daily newspapers, the Las Vegas Review-Journal and Las Vegas Sun.
-Every Aviators game is broadcast by KRLV 920-AM, with Russ Langer as the broadcast's play-by-play man.
+Every Aviators game is broadcast by KRLV 920-AM, with Russ Langer and Matt Neverett as the broadcast's play-by-play men.
 Several prominent sports radio and television personalities made their start as broadcaster for the Stars and 51s, most notably Fox Sports' Colin Cowherd.